 An employer should pay for the following:

 DEA Registration: Drug Enforcement Administration registration is required for all physicians who prescribe controlled substances.
-The costs of this can vary depending on whether a physician will write prescriptions only at his office and how often he plans to prescribe drugs from home with patients in need.
+The costs of this can vary depending on whether a physician will write prescriptions only at his office and how often he plans to prescribe drugs from home to patients in need.

 Health Care Tax Issues

-Every physician contract is unique.
+Every physician’s contract is unique.
 However, nearly all contracts for health care providers should contain several essential terms.
-If these essential terms in the contract are not spelled out in contracts, disputes can arise when there is a disagreement between the parties as to the details of the specific term.
-For instance, if the doctor is expecting to work Monday through Thursday and the employer is expecting the provider to work Monday through Friday, but the specific workdays are absent from the Agreement; who prevails?
+Suppose these crucial terms in the contract are not spelled out in contracts.
+In that case, disputes can arise when there is a disagreement between the parties regarding the specific term.
+For instance, if the doctor is expecting to work Monday through Thursday and the employer is expecting the provider to work Monday through Friday.
+Still, the specific workdays are absent from the Agreement.
+Who prevails?

 Spelling out the details of your job is crucial to avoid contract conflicts during the term of your employment.
-Below is a checklist of essential terms that contracts should contain (and a brief explanation of each term):
+Below is a checklist of important terms that contracts should contain (and a brief explanation of each term):

 - Practice Services Offered: What are the clinical patient care duties?
-Are you given time for review of administrative tasks?
+Are you given time to review administrative tasks?
 How many patients are you expected to see (like in pediatrics)?